alem-platform/bootcamp-go/story04/slice_matrix_rotate_clockwise/README.md

 ## Task Description

-Write a function `SliceMatrixRotateClockwise` that rotates a 2D matrix of runes clockwise.
+Write a function `SliceMatrixRotateClockwise` that rotates an `n`x`n` matrix of runes clockwise.

+- The function should only operate if the matrix is square, meaning the `width` and `height` must be equal.

 **Function definition:**